Maria Eriksson

-Maria Eriksson (born 29 July 1982 in Leeds, West Yorkshire) is an English fashion and glamour model.
+Maria Eriksson (born 29 July 1982) is an English fashion and glamour model.

 She is one of the few models from outside the United States to attain a special Green Card due to her "extraordinary ability career".

 Early life

 Maria Eriksson was born and raised near Leeds, West Yorkshire in the north of England.
 Her family is English with some Austrian descent.
 Eriksson has a bachelor's degree from Newcastle University and a master's degree from the University of York.

 Eriksson had no intention of becoming a model but after completing her undergraduate degree, worked for a short time in London as a house model for top London designers Bellville Sassoon and Zandra Rhodes.

 Eriksson stopped modelling to become a full-time science teacher teaching physics, biology and chemistry.
 She soon found herself missing the glamour of the modelling world and decided to return to modelling.
 Eriksson returned to the world of full-time modelling and has been in constant demand since 2009.